TheEternalComrade/The-Prince-Keeb/README.md

 My main goal when designing The Prince Keeb was for it to be as comfortable to type on as possible.

 That meant it needed to be low profile, have a thin case, and make use of layers as opposed to more keys.
+In addition, to connect the two halves together, I'm making use of  RJ11 jacks.
+Yes, the phone cables.
+Unorthodox as it may seem, this board will be hotpluggable-perfect for my clumsy self.

 This keyboard uses KMK for firmware. because of its unique ease of use.